Reaffirmed October 2015

-Originally approved by the ACEP Board of Directors titled “Emergency Department Observation Units” September 1987
+Originally approved September 1987 titled “Emergency Department Observation Units”

 Emergency department (ED) patients frequently require services beyond their initial ED care to determine the need for inpatient admission.
 These distinct and reimbursable services may include but are not limited to: further diagnostic evaluation, continued therapy or management of acute psycho-social issues.